mayerrobert/jmurmel/README.md

 ## Embedded use

+JMurmel can also be used embedded in another Java program.
 JMurmel uses Java8 only, but should run on higher versions as well (Java 15 is lightly tested).
 It comes as one self contained jar, no further dependencies needed.